nfdi4cat/pid4cat-model/docs/overview.md

 Implementation of these algorithms are available in many languages (for example in [python-stdnum](https://arthurdejong.org/python-stdnum/doc/1.20/stdnum.iso7064).The [base32-lib](https://pypi.org/project/base32-lib/) for Python or [cdigit](https://github.com/LiosK/cdigit) for JavaScript).
 We have also added many ISO 7064 checksum algorithms to the [pid4cat-model](https://pypi.org/project/pid4cat-model/) Python package.

-!!! warning "Open question on supporting case sensitivity for identifier suffix."

-    TODO: Update after poll: [Do you need case-sensitive ID handling?](https://github.com/nfdi4cat/pid4cat-model/issues/114)

-    While case sensitive strings would not be required for numeric, hex or base32 encoded IDs, case sensitivity would be essential to support also base64 encoded ID-suffixes.
-    Case-insensitivity could only be enabled for certain sub-namespaces upon SNAA request.
-    It should not be enforced for all created identifiers and case-insensitive should be the default.

 [^2]: Fenner, M. (2016).
 ‘Cool DOI's’, DataCite Blog, [https://doi.org/10.5438/55E5-T5C0](https://doi.org/10.5438/55E5-T5C0)
+[^3]: GitHub, pid4cat-model issue #114, [Do you need case-sensitive ID handling?](https://github.com/nfdi4cat/pid4cat-model/issues/114), 2025.

 ## Use case: PIDs for samples, devices etc.

-pid4cat identifiers can be used for various resources in the catalysis research domain:
+pid4cat identifiers can be used for various resources in the catalysis research domain (table copied from [schema](/pid4cat-model/elements/enums/ResourceCategory/)):

 | Category   | Definition | Description of use  |
 | :----------- | :-------------- | :------------------------------------------------------------------------------- |